 Of the 44 positions in the active site systematically mutated to alanine, 11 are conserved by >85% in amino acid identity with respect to 1554 homologues in the Pfam database.
 When any one of these amino acids is mutated to alanine, catalytic efficiency decreases >100-fold (Supplemental Table X).
 This supports the widely held assumption that highly conserved residues within an enzyme active site are functionally important.
-However, only 11 of the 44 residues within 12 Ådof the active site are >80% conserved.
-Among the 44 residues within 12 reof the active site, only 19 alanine mutations resulted in a decrease in catalytic efficiency of greater than 100-fold, and 10 mutations were not found to significantly affect catalytic efficiency.
+However, only 11 of the 44 residues within 12 Ådof the active site are >85% conserved.
+Of the 33 residues within 12 reof the active site that are <85% conserved, only 8 alanine mutations resulted in a decrease in catalytic efficiency of greater than 100-fold, and 10 of these 33 mutations were not found to significantly affect catalytic efficiency.

 Based on these findings, there does not appear to be a strong correlation between residue identity and function if a particular residue is <85% conserved.
 Finally, the mutation R240A, which is not observed in any natural variant in the glycosyl hydrolase 1 family, resulted in a 10-fold increase in kcat.
 This emphasizes the importance of not limiting design efforts to changes previously observed in nature when engineering function towards a non-natural substrate.